FAQs Got a question? If you can’t find the answer to your question here, please contact the Pensions Management Team who will be happy to help you.

 The government places a limit on the tax-free amount of money that can be saved into a pension each year.
 This is currently £60,000 a year.
 You can save more than this into your pension in a year but any contributions above this amount would not receive tax relief.
 The Annual Allowance would also be reduced if you have flexibly accessed any other pension plans.
 There is a tapered annual allowance for high earners.
 For more information see the Tax Relief page of the website.

 The Lifetime Allowance (LTA) was a limit on the amount of pension savings you could build up tax free over your lifetime and had been frozen at just over £1 million.
 If you went over the limit, you had to pay a tax charge at retirement on the excess of up to 55%.
 The Government announced that the tax charge was to be scrapped from April 2023, and the LTA itself would disappear from April 2024.
+The LTA had been higher than £1 million in the past, and each time it was lowered people were able to apply to protect their existing LTA if it was higher.
+If you have LTA protection, you may be able to take more than in tax-free cash than people who don't have this protection, subject to a maximum of 25% of the value of your pension savings.

 Yes, you can change your contribution rate at any time with one month’s notice by completing a contribution change form.